fani-lab/OpeNTF/README.md

    1. `_transformer_template.yml`
    2. `_rnn_template.yml`
    3. `_cnn_template.yml`
-3. Edit your newly duplicated model config file to adjust the hyperparameters and other settings you wish to modify, such as data paths.
-Give your model file a unique and meaningful name (ie. `my_transformer_model_1.yml`).
+3. Edit your newly duplicated model config file to adjust the hyperparameters and settings you wish to modify, such as data paths.
+Give your model file a unique and meaningful name (i.e. `my_transformer_model_1.yml`).
 4. Download a ready-made docker image.
 5. Create a new docker container from the image.
 6. Start and connect to the docker container.